poojasundar15/ml-driven-clustering-based-approach-of-book-recommendation-system/README.md

 </p>

 ### 4 - Modelling
 In the modeling part, I already decided to use the K-Means Algorithm but I have to decide how many should I use.
 For deciding this I used the Elbow Method which gives giving very good assumption.
-In the figure below you can see the graph.
+In the figure below, you can see the graph.

 <p align="center">
   <img width="800" height="500" src="https://github.com/HalukSumen/Book_Recommender/blob/main/images/elbow.png">
 </p>

-After deciding on 5 clusters, I created plotting and expressing clusters.
+After deciding on 5 clusters, I created a plot and expressed the clusters.

 <p align="center">
   <img width="800" height="500" src="https://github.com/HalukSumen/Book_Recommender/blob/main/images/cluster1.png">
 </p>

-Lastly, I implemented a Min-max scaler, to reduce bias.
-Because some books have a massive amount of features and some of them very few.
+Lastly, I implemented a Min-max scaler to reduce bias.
+Because some books have a massive amount of features, and some of themhave  very few.
 So, the Min-Max scaler will find the median of all books.

 ### 5 - Result & Future Work